laurentkempe/StatiqBlog/input/posts/2008/Indexing-and-searching-business-entities-using-LuceneNet-Framework-part-2.md

 Now that we got a better view on what is Lucene.Net about we will see in the next part how we will use it to index the properties of our business entities.

-*This post is cross-posted on [innoveo blog](http://blog.innoveo.com/archive.aspx/2008/3/7/indexing-and-searching-business-entities-using-lucene-net-framework-part-2) **and in French on my .NET community portal *[*Tech Head Brothers*](http://www.techheadbrothers.com/Articles.aspx/indexer-rechercher-entites-metier-aide-framework-lucene-net)*.*
+This post is cross-posted on [innoveo blog](http://blog.innoveo.com/archive.aspx/2008/3/7/indexing-and-searching-business-entities-using-lucene-net-framework-part-2) and in French on my .NET community portal [Tech Head Brothers](http://www.techheadbrothers.com/Articles.aspx/indexer-rechercher-entites-metier-aide-framework-lucene-net).